 Step 4: Click “Undo” from the pop-up

-Time to act fast!
+To be able to retract your Gmail email, you’ll have to act fast!
 Immediately after clicking on the “Send” button, a pop-up window will appear with two options: “View message” or “Undo.”
 If you decide that you want to retract your email, simply click on the "Undo" button and your email will go back to draft.

 If you want to view your message, you can click on the "View message" button and proceed as normal.